THE PLATFORM

 #3 – Remember The Roller Coaster

-Adventure books are notorious for keeping readers at the edge of their seats.
+Adventure books are notorious for keeping readers at the edge of their seats from the inciting incident (sometimes sooner!) right until the very end.
 Planning your story should include many twists and turns, but don’t forget to give readers enough down time to catch their breath.

 Action is not the only driving force for adventure books.
 Interpersonal tension, unknowns, and foreboding secrets keep readers turning pages as well as action sequences.